CopperEgg/apidocs/revealapp/samples.md

 You can use atob() in JavaScript to decode request URL from base64 encoding.
 To calculate Apdex score, divide its total by its count.

-To calculate avg response time, divide its total by its count.
+To calculate average response time, divide its total by its count.

 <b>Note:</b> Each interval reports its own top requests.
 Each request might be reported in multiple intervals on the same timeframe.
-To calculate average Apdex score on the entire timeframe for specific request, sum all its totals and then divide by sum of all its counts.
+To calculate average Apdex score on the entire timeframe for a specific request, sum all its totals and then divide by sum of all its counts.

 ##### If “top_locations” key was specified, the response for the key has the following format: